nusco/narjillos/README.md

 To turn the lamp on/off, press **L**.
 With the lamp off, high speed is faster (because the program doesn't need to render the creatures).

 If you have trouble distinguishing the shapes of narjillos, try infrared light.
-It makes things more visible, though not as pretty as a regular lamp.
+It makes things more visible, though not as pretty as a regular lamp does.
 You can toggle infrared light by pressing **I**.

-##What the heck are _these_?
+##But what the heck are these things?

 There are three main ingredients to the Narjillos recipe: _phenotypic variation_, _selection_ and _mutation_.
 They sound difficult, but you probably know about all three of them already.
 Let me tell how they work and what's their final result.